-Always keep in mind that the difference between daytime temperatures (see above) and during the night can be 30°F (15°C).
-In summer, it is oven-like and can get well above 100°F (38°C) and on the other side thunderstorms occur.
-If you go in the middle of summer avoid long hikes.
-In the winter snow and ice can be an issue.
-However, winter is a great time without any crowds and an awesome experience.
-It's not too cold!
-Check out this video on YouTube: Zion in Winter Another huge advantage in the winter: Accommodation rates are at their lowest.
-Check the hotel deals below.
-For the official helpful season guide visit: NPS - Zion Seasons
+Always keep in mind that the difference between daytime temperatures and during the night can be 30°F (15°C).
+In summer, it is oven-like and can get well above 100°F (38°C), and on the other side, thunderstorms occur.
+If you go in the middle of summer, avoid long hikes.
+In the winter, snow and ice can be an issue.
+However, it's not too cold for a visit!

 Official Zion National Park Visitors 2018/2019

-Peak months are June to August.
-It's a little less crowded in spring and fall.
-Very quiet in December, January, February but bear in mind road or trails can be closed.
-However, you can avoid crowds year-round by starting your hike or exploration right after sunrise.
-At that time you’ll have the park almost for yourself.
+Additionally, visitors can avoid any crowds year-round by going early in the morning.
+When you start your hike or exploration right after sunrise, you’ll have the park almost for yourself.
 Most visitors don’t start before 10 a.m.
-In the morning there is also a better chance of spotting wildlife and the best light for photos.
+There is also a better chance of spotting wildlife and the best light for photos in the morning.

-Shuttle Overview: From March to October you have to take the shuttle bus, cars are not permitted.
+From March to October, you have to take the shuttle bus, as cars are not permitted during that time.
 Usually, from November to February you can park your car at the available parking lots.
 The scenic drive in Zion can be closed on weekends in February and shuttle bus transportation has to be taken.
 Read more details about the shuttle system further below in our shuttle paragraph.